 Frequently asked questions

 I’ve answered some of the most common questions I get asked below.
-But please give me a shout if you have any other queries.
+But please feel free to get in touch if you have any other queries.

 Copywriting

 Some businesses choose to write their own copy, particularly when they’re first starting out.
-And there’s nothing wrong with that.
-But hiring a professional copywriter is a long-term investment.
+And there’s nothing wrong with that at all.
+But I always say that hiring a professional copywriter is a long-term investment.
 You’re hiring a professional who is not just skilled at writing…they’re skilled at writing persuasive copy that connects with readers.

 A customer’s first interaction with your business may well be through your website, email marketing or blogs.
 So, you’ll want to make the impression from the start.
-Often, I’m approached by clients who’ve written their own content but they feel it’s not resonating with their readers or delivering results.
+Often, I’m approached by clients who’ve written their own content but feel that they want to move their marketing up a gear and deliver better results.

 What’s more, by hiring a freelance copywriter, you won’t have the hassle or stress of completing this yourself.
 You can take this task off your to-do list and get on with your day job.